DataDog/datadog-ci/src/commands/react-native/README.md

 ### `xcode`

 This command can be called from an XCode build phase to execute the `react-native bundle` command and upload the source maps.

-The upload only happens when your target has a "Release" build configuration to prevent overwriting existing sourcemaps.
+The upload only happens when your target has a "Release" build configuration; that prevents overwriting existing source maps when running a build with another configuration such as "Debug".

 You can use the same environment variables as the `upload` command: `DATADOG_API_KEY` (required), `DATADOG_SITE`, and `DATADOG_SOURCEMAP_INTAKE_URL`.